 How Are NFL Football Players Mic’d Up

-If you are as old as me, you’ll remember the early days of NFL Films with legendary TV announcers from Philadelphia John Facenda(maybe you don’t) the voice behind the films that incredibly brought the films to life.
-They represented the beginning of what would be the new way to watch football, to hear the grunts and groans along with hits made you feel like you were there.
-Now with players being Mic’d up it’s even more personal.
-Where & How are NFL Football players Miked Up?
+If you are as old as me, you’ll remember the early days of NFL Films.
+They represented the beginning of what would be the new way to watch football, to hear the grunts and groans along with hits made you feel like you were there with the players being Mic’d up it’s even more personal.
+Are NFL Football Players Miked Up?

 NFL Films owned by Ed Sabol and then his son Steve Sabol pioneered the use of in-game audio, and the league had long clipped a microphone to the umpire’s cap to capture the snap count.
 Before the 2010 season, though, the ump’s position on most plays shifted from the middle of the defense to well behind the offense for safety reasons.